 Did you find yourself getting a little (or a lot) out of shape during the coronavirus stay-at-home orders?
-Don’t worry, you’re not alone: Have you heard of the Quarantine 15?”
-Or, maybe you’re an athlete who has been benched because of the virus?
+Don’t worry, you’re not alone: Have you heard of the Quarantine 15?link opens in a new window” Or, maybe you’re an athlete who has been benched because of the virus?
 No matter what your reason for not being as active as you’d like, the great summer weather, easing of stay-at-home restrictions and a renewed focus on health has many of us ready to get active again.

 If we’re talking about you, Congrats!
 The first step to conditioning your body is making the commitment.

 Now, you might be concerned about injuring yourself.
 I mean, you want to improve your health and not hinder it by starting to exercise (again).
 To help support you, we have identified the 10 biggest mistakes people make when getting (back) into shape and how you can overcome them so your mind, body, and your sport, can flourish.

 Mistake #1: Neglecting to address your mindset

 What you say to yourself (your thoughts) has a direct impact on what you do.
 And your mindset has a significant impact on the success (or lack thereof) of an exercise program.

 An all-or-nothing mindset can cause problems.
 For example, a belief such as “I have to run in order to lose weight; walking won’t cut it,” or “my lacrosse shots should be as fast and hard as they used to be” could cause injury if your body is not ready for that impact.

 Setting unrealistic goals in your mind can lead to injury.
 If your goal is to lose five pounds in a week for example (not a healthy target), you may push yourself too hard.

 Be patient and perseverant.
 Remind yourself of the short-term benefits getting active again can include: less stress, more energy, better sleep at night and doing something positive for your body.
 Longer-term benefits can include a healthier body, greater confidence and improved athletic ability.